romi/romi-robots-docs/docs/Scanner/developer/git_docReview.md

 * link your PR to existing issues
 * move the corresponding note to the appropriate column (To do / In progress / Test / Done)

+## TROUBLESHOOTING

+### Warning messages
+They points to files reported in the mkdocs.yml but not existing in the current documentation.
+This is not an rugent issue sine the doculentation can be built despite these raised warnings.
+Consider modifying the indicated files.
+### Fatal errors occuring after executing `mkdocs serve`
+* module 'materialx.emoji'
+> cannot find module 'materialx.emoji' (No module named 'materialx')

+**solution**: execute `sudo pip3 install mkdocs-material`

+* 'gitsnippet'
+> ERROR    -  Config value: 'plugins'.
+Error: The "gitsnippet" plugin is not installed

+**solution**: execute `pip install mkdocs-gitsnippet-plugin`

+* 'decorator'
+> ERROR    -  The 'decorator' distribution was not found and is required by the application

+**solution**: execute `pip install decorator`

+* 'wcwidth'
+> ERROR    - The 'wcwidth' distribution was not found and is required by prompt-toolkit

+**solution**: execute `pip install wcwidth`